kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Last changes and notes:<br>

+Ago17 2022
+- Included sketch folder uSDX_TX to test the Phase and Amplitude TX method.

 Ago07 2022
 - PTT input corrected.
 Now it uses the falling or rising to turn off and on the PTT.